Lingyungou11/Lingyungou11.github.io/_pages/about.md

   - /about.html
 ---

--I am a Ph.D. student in Civil and Environmental Engineering at the University of Wisconsin–Madison, advised by Prof. [William Likos](https://engineering.wisc.edu/directory/profile/william-likos/).
+I am a Ph.D. student in Civil and Environmental Engineering at the University of Wisconsin–Madison, advised by Prof. [William Likos](https://engineering.wisc.edu/directory/profile/william-likos/).
 My research lies at the intersection of cold-region geotechnics, soil physics, and scientific machine learning.

 One direction of my work focuses on developing Scientific AI methods for cold-region research, including differentiable modeling (DM), neural operators, and digital twins to predict frozen-ground behavior.
 I am particularly interested in using these tools to improve the monitoring, interpretation, and forecasting of cold-region soils and infrastructure in a changing climate.